ccallawa/alyvix_doc/test_case_building/designer_component_options.rst

 * **Path:**  Use the :nobutton:`SELECT` button to bring up a file selection dialog to find the application in the file system, or else type the full path for an executable file in your system
-* **Arguments:**  Here you can enter the arguments the application expects when it starts up
+* **Arguments:**  Here you can enter the arguments the application expects when it starts up -- the :nobutton:`SELECT` button will let you insert a file with its full path, but replaces the existing content, so use it first before adding any other arguments

 If you paste a path into the **Path** field instead of using the :nobutton:`SELECT` button, you should not include any quotation marks even if there are spaces in the path.